cloudfoundry/metrics-discovery-release/README.md

 The scrape config will be modified as metric targets come and go.
 Interested metric scrapers should watch the scrape config file for changes.

+### Metrics agent
+A simple agent that receives metrics from the Forwarder Agent and exposes them on a prometheus-scrapable endpoint.
+More information can be found in the [docs][metrics-agent]

 ### Pivotal Tracker